FOOD, WATER and AIR… The Consumables

 Equis 80 = 15 cubits

 Actually raw buzzer or a type of distilled alcohol cut with water or in some cases juice.

 The Colonials enjoy a variety of Beers, some made from traditional grains and malts, others from more exotic materials like Krell and Tuliran Bulbs.
 Sold in 16oz and 32oz bottles.
 Hops beers are more expensive then the other kinds.
 All prices vary based on quality.
 The different ‘brands’ identify which Agro ship made it.

 The Colonial equivalent of coffee.
 True kava lovers are appalled at the stuff the Fleet passes as kava but for most its all there is so they suffer through it.
 Cost = .25 cubits per 8oz

 Real Kava can be found in the Fleet.
 There are kava plants growing on several Agro ships, but the quantity is small and the corresponding price is high.
 Served in 4oz cups, brewed like Espresso, it costs 2 cubits per serving.

 Various flavored, non alcoholic beverages.
 Most are carbonated to some degree and are popular with children and many adults.
 Used as mixers for Buzzer and similar substances.
+Most are vitamin enhanced.